 Initially it is Made to Order they offer, but from what I understand the idea is to stock models and also have retailers in the future.
 The shoes are thus Goodyear welted with a 360° welt that runs around the whole shoe, they have a bit of a mixture of British and American over them.
 Initially, there are six classic models on traditional round last offered – chukka, plain toe derby, plain cap toe oxford, semi brogue oxford, full brogue oxford and penny loafer – in a few different leather choices.
 They cost about €350 (£ 300), the delivery time is 3-4 weeks (likely not those delivery times with the coronavirus situation).

 What is perhaps most interesting, however, is that they offer bespoke shoes for around €850.
-It’s the same model as, for example, Tricker’s uses, where they make personal lasts and where the shoes are manufactured in the usual way with Goodyear construction in their factory.
-Here the shoes are made entirely in England (Tricker’s makes the uppers in Asia), in the Kettering factory, and you have at least one fitting.
+It’s a model where they make personal lasts and where the shoes are manufactured in the usual way with Goodyear construction in their factory.
+Here the shoes are made entirely in England, in the Kettering factory, and you have at least one fitting.
 Since the company’s regular operations are orthopedic shoes, they should have good knowledge of lastmaking, and this can be a great way to go for those who have tricky feet but can’t afford fully handmade bespoke shoes, with a trip to Northampton for an order when the world is back to normal.